tatoberosh/ojaxi-blog/content/posts/public-v-private.md

 title: "Public vs Private: The Great Debate"
 date: 2025-11-06T10:00:00-05:00
 draft: false
-categories: ["Education", "Parenting"]
+categories: ["Education & Learning", "Data-Driven Parenting", "Parenting Strategies"]
 ShowToc: true
 TocOpen: true
-tags: ["education", "parenting", "school choice", "public school", "private school"]
+tags: ["education", "parenting", "school choice", "public school", "private school", "academic outcomes", "social development"]
+series: ["Data-Driven Parenting Analytics"]
 ---

 The decision between public and private education is one of the most significant dilemmas facing parents today.
 It's a choice steeped in personal values, financial considerations, and often, deeply held beliefs about what constitutes the "best" environment for a child's development.
 This article delves into the multifaceted aspects of both systems, examining academic outcomes, social development, resource allocation, and long-term impacts to help parents navigate this complex landscape.